 Option 1: Include the following for customers who do NOT need RUS approval.

-1. TERM
+1. TERM(05/06/24 Version)

 This Agreement takes effect on the date signed by the Parties and expires on September 30, 2044.
 Performance by BPA and «Customer Name» shall commence on October 1, 2028, with the exception of those actions required prior to that date that are included in: